Azure-Samples/openhack-devops-team/README.md

 The DevOps open hack event is designed to foster learning via implementing DevOps practices with a series of challenges.

-Link more work items again
+Link more work items again.

 ## Architecture